 35. Peace and security create environments conducive to the pursuit of regional integration and the attainment of broader continental development objectives.
-Through their Joint United Nations-African Union Framework for Enhanced Partnership in Peace and Security, signed in April 2017, the United Nations and the African Union have collaborated on conflict prevention, peacekeeping, peace support operations, and security through joint mechanisms and regular consultations and close collaborations with regional economic communities.
+Through their Joint United Nations-African Union Framework for Enhanced Partnership in Peace and Security, signed in April 2017, the United Nations and the African Union have collaborated on conflict prevention, peacekeeping, peace support operations and security, through joint mechanisms and regular consultations and close collaborations with RECs.
 The African Union has complemented this with the African Governance Architecture and the African Peace and Security Architecture.

-36. Given their proximity to local realities, some of the regional economic communities have made interventions to uphold democratic norms and principles and to resolve conflicts, instability, peace and security challenges.
+36. Given their proximity to local realities, some RECs have intervened to uphold democratic norms and principles, and resolve conflicts, instabilityand peace and security challenges.
 In 2018 and 2019, peace and security challenges were experienced in countries such as Burundi, the Central African Republic, Chad, the Comoros, the Democratic Republic of the Congo, Lesotho, Madagascar, Mali, Somalia, South Sudan and the Sudan.

 37. The Commission has continued to contribute towards securing peace, security and stability in the Sahel region through the United Nations integrated strategy for the Sahel.
-It utilized its convening power to facilitate high-level events in 2018 to provide the policy advice necessary for the implementation of the United Nations Sahel Support Plan (2018-2022), which is meant to assist countries in that region to spur growth, socioeconomic growth and development and to consolidate peacebuilding and governance efforts.
+It utilized its convening power to facilitate high-level events in 2018 to provide the policy advice necessary for the implementation of the United Nations Sahel Support Plan (2018-2022), which is meant to assist countries in that region to spur growth, socioeconomic growth and development, and to consolidate peacebuilding and governance efforts.

-38. The member States of ECOWAS continue to support the ECOWAS mission in Guinea-Bissau, which was established in 2012 to manage the postcoup transition in Guinea-Bissau.
-In June 2019, during the fifty-fifth ordinary session of the Heads of State and Government of the Economic Community of West African States, the mandate of the mission in Guinea-Bissau was extended for a period of six months from 1 October 2019.
-ECOWAS is also supporting peace and security efforts in the Gambia through the ECOWAS mission in the Gambia, established in January 2017 following a political crisis.
-In addition, the regional economic community has assisted to peacefully resolve the political crisis in Togo through deploying two ECOWAS facilitators in 2018, President Nana Akufo-Addo of Ghana, and President Alpha Condé of Guinea.
+38. The member States of ECOWAS continue to support the ECOWAS mission in Guinea-Bissau, which was established in 2012 to manage the postwww.visaopenness.org/fileadmin/uploads/afdb/Documents/visa-openness-2019.pdf.
+Accessed on 9 January 2019.

+&lt;sup>18 Africa Visa Openness Index Report 2019.
+Available at coup transition in that country.
+In June 2019, during the fifty-fifth ordinary session of the Heads of State and Government of the Economic Community of West African States, the mandate of the mission in Guinea-Bissau was extended for a period of six months, from 1 October 2019.
+ECOWAS is also supporting peace and security efforts in the Gambia through the ECOWAS mission, established in January 2017 following a political crisis.
+In addition, the REC has assisted to peacefully resolve the political crisis in Togo through deploying two ECOWAS facilitators in 2018, President Nana Akufo-Addo of Ghana, and President Alpha Condé of Guinea.